 **See the following URL for more information:

-Purina Goat pellets or DuMOR Goat Formula feed are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.
+Purina Grower Goat Pellets or DuMOR Goat Pellets are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.

 *All goats need good hay available 24/7.
 Fescue, Orchard Grass, Timothy, or Bermuda are good grass hays to feed.
 The main thing is to be positive that the hay has not gotten wet and molded.
 Molded hay will cause Listeria in goats, which is fatal.